cjbarrie/ED-AMWs/01_scraping_APIs/02_scraping_APIs.md

 )
 ```

-Where here we would be collecting tweets by users "@jack" and "@cbarrie" over the period January 1, 2020 to January 5, 2020 containing the word "twitter."
+Where here we would be collecting tweets by users "jack" and "cbarrrie" over the period January 1, 2020 to January 5, 2020 containing the word "twitter."

 ```r